Lalit48/Voting-Management-System-in-C/README.md

-# Voting-Management-System-in-C

-# Description of Voting Management System in C
+# Voting Management System in C

 The Voting Management System is a console-based application designed to manage the voting process efficiently and transparently.
 Implemented in the C programming language, this system allows for voter registration, candidate addition, vote casting, and result display.
 It is structured to be simple and intuitive, making it easy to understand and use.